iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week6.rst

 histogram
 ............

-As a first example, we'll create a histogram of
+As a first example, we'll create a histogram of rainfall values using all of the available data.

 .. admonition:: Questions